Stats and stuff

 Demetrios Papakostas*

-Currently pursuing a PhD in statistics at Arizona State University
+Got a PhD in statistics from Arizona State University

 *not to be confused with the painter from Montreal